What is Religious Studies?

 The Department of Religious Studies at MUN explores these questions in a non-confessional setting.
 This means that the "truth-value" of any religious outlook is not at issue.
-We do not ask whether a religion is right or wrong.
 Rather, we ask how and why a religion is meaningful to the people who practice it.

 1. The Islamic State and the Middle East Events

 With the Department of History, we welcome you to join us for a series of public lectures on "The Islamic State and the Middle East" at the Rocket Bakery on Sunday, April 26th from 3-5pm.
 For more details on the speakers, please see this link.

 2. Text and Context Symposium a Success